vishalbharti1990/deep_feature_clustering/README.md

 # Deep Feature Clustering
 Clustering Fruits 360 dataset with deep feature extraction.
+For feature extraction we use the code from this [link](https://github.com/jorisguerin/pretrainedCNN_clustering)
 ## App architecture
 The image below shows the architecture of the fruits clustering app